micmejia/bible-dump/AMPC/Luke/Luke 21.md

-And there will be signs in the sun and moon and stars; and upon the earth [there will be] distress (trouble and anguish) of nations in bewilderment _and_ perplexity [[^g]without resources, left wanting, embarrassed, in doubt, not knowing which way to turn] at the roaring ([^h]the echo) of the tossing of the sea,
+And there will be signs in the sun and moon and stars; and upon the earth [there will be] distress (trouble and anguish) of nations in bewilderment _and_ perplexity [without resources, left wanting, embarrassed, in doubt, not knowing which way to turn] at the roaring (the echo) of the tossing of the sea,